TinoDidriksen/cv/README.md

 **Computer Science**, Syddansk Universitet, *2002 – 2005*

+c, java, linux-kernel, filesystems, computer-science, computer-architecture, calculus

 These were the bad old days where the Java coding exam was done on paper and the mandatory first year included biology, physics, and chemistry.
-While I don&#39;t dislike those (all science is good science), I really wanted to focus on CompSci and were simply not allowed to do so, and thus dropped out.
+While I don&#39;t dislike those (all science is good science), I really wanted to focus on CompSci and was simply not allowed to do so, and thus dropped out.
 It did however introduce me to the [VISL project](http://visl.sdu.dk/) and academia in general, where I&#39;ve worked with computational linguistics ever since.

 ---